Protect your buy-to-let investments

 Check that all smoke and carbon monoxide detectors are functioning.

 A build-up of leaves and debris could stop rainwater or snowmelt draining properly so avoid potential leaks and cracked drainpipes by clearing out gutters.
 While you’re looking up, it’s also worth checking for any missing roof tiles.

 Take time to check over any external spaces – are security lights working?
 Is there any peeling paint, indicating moisture ingress?
 Are there any cracks in the driveway or paving that a hard frost could exacerbate?

 As you work through our winter maintenance checklist for landlords, be sure to consider anything else particular to your property which should be addressed now.

 If you’re finding it difficult to make time to visit your property and ensure you’ve completed our winter maintenance checklist for landlords, consider our full management service – which covers every aspect of the letting cycle.

 Get in touch to find out more about our service, which includes regular inspections, arranging safety certificates, cleaning, preventative maintenance and reactive maintenance.
-We also provide tenants with a 24 hour, seven days a week emergency contact number – so you have total peace of mind and can get on with enjoying all that the festive season brings.
+In addition, we also provide tenants with a 24 hour, seven days a week emergency contact number – so you have total peace of mind.